resource-watch/slate/source/includes/api/_widget.md

 dataset      |           UuId of the dataset           |    Text |                                 Uuid of Dataset |       No env          |               Environment               |    Text |                 `production` or `preproduction` |      Yes

-> To create a widget, you have to do a POST request with the following body:
+> To update a widget, you have to do a PATCH request with the following body:

 ```shell
 curl -X PATCH https://api.resourcewatch.org/v1/dataset/<dataset_id>/widget/<widget_id> \